ElHoucine-Bergou/ElHoucine-Bergou.github.io/teaching.md

 ---

-masters/Predoc:
+Current teaching:

+- Numerical Optimization at UM6P, college of computing.
+2024-present

+- Analysis: Measure theory, Convolution, Fourier and Laplace Transforms, Numerical methods of nonlinear equations, methods  for PDEs at UM6P, college of computing.
+2022-present

+Previous teaching:

--Numerical Optimization at UM6P.
+-Numerical Optimization at UM6P for predoctoral students.
 2020-2023

 - Numerical Optimization at ENSEEIHT.
 2012-2014

-Graduate level:

--Numerical Optimization at UM6P.
-2024-present
 - Numerical Optimization and Linear Algebra at ISAE.
 2012-2014

-Undergraduate level:
-- Analysis: Measure theory, Convolution, Fourier and Laplace Transforms, Numerical methods of nonlinear equations, methods  for PDEs at UM6P.
-2022-present
 - Algebra at ENSEEIHT.
-2012-2014.
+2012-2014

 - Measure theory at ISAE and Paul Sabatier University.
 2015